Heat warnings issued for Midwest, Southeast as sweltering temperatures continue

 The weather service said several major metropolitan areas in the Southeast — including Raleigh and Charlotte in North Carolina, Greenville-Spartanburg in South Carolina, and Atlanta in Georgia — were expected to face an extreme heat risk for several days, with minimal overnight relief.
 It said over 30 million people would likely be affected at the peak of the heat wave through midweek.

-And an extreme heat warning was out for the St. Louis, Missouri, area through Tuesday evening, with highs around 99 F and heat indexes around 110 F forecast for Monday and Tuesday.
+And an extreme heat warning was out for the St. Louis, Missouri, area through Tuesday evening, with highs around 99 degrees F and heat indexes around 110 degrees F forecast for Monday and Tuesday.

 Parts of Iowa were hit by storms Saturday morning that dumped between 2 and 5 inches of rain in some areas and triggered flash flood warnings.